kyma-project/istio/README.md

 ## Overview

 Istio Manager is a module compatible with [Lifecycle Manager](https://github.com/kyma-project/lifecycle-manager) that allows you to add Kyma Istio Operator to the Kyma runtime.
-Istio Operator is responsible for installing, uninstalling, and upgrading [Istio](https://https://istio.io/latest/). {to be checked}
+Istio Operator is responsible for installing, uninstalling, and upgrading [Istio](https://https://istio.io/latest/).

 ## Installation